diogovalentte/homarr-iframes/docs/SOURCES.md

 - `OVERSEERR_ADDRESS`: your Overseerr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 It'll be used in the links in the iframe.
 If `INTERNAL_OVERSEERR_ADDRESS` is not provided, it'll also be used by the API to get the data from Overseerr.
 - `INTERNAL_OVERSEERR_ADDRESS`: your Overseerr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 It'll be used by the API to get the data from Overseerr.
-- `OVERSEERR_TOKEN`: an access token used to access your Overseerr instance API to get your media requests.
+- `OVERSEERR_API_KEY`: an API key used to access your Overseerr instance API to get your media requests.
+You can get it by going to **Settings -> General -> API Key**.

+- `JELLYSEERR_ADDRESS`: your Jellyseerr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+It'll be used in the links in the iframe.
+If `INTERNAL_JELLYSEERR_ADDRESS` is not provided, it'll also be used by the API to get the data from Jellyseerr.
+- `INTERNAL_JELLYSEERR_ADDRESS`: your Jellyseerr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+It'll be used by the API to get the data from Jellyseerr.
+- `JELLYSEERR_API_KEY`: an API key used to access your Jellyseerr instance API to get your media requests.
 You can get it by going to **Settings -> General -> API Key**.

 # Media Releases